 Your dentures should offer a comfortable and secure fit.
 Problems with chewing, eating, and speaking, or any pain, may be a sign that your dentures are not fitting as they should.
 Patients who prefer traditional dentures as their tooth replacement option of choice but are experiencing pain or difficulties wearing them may require surgical treatment.

-The right type of pre-prosthetic surgery treatment for you will be determined after a consultation by an experienced oral surgeon, such as Dr. Nedbalski and Dr. Chai of Boulder Oral Surgery.
+The right type of pre-prosthetic surgery treatment for you will be determined after a consultation by an experienced oral surgeon, such as Dr. Nedbalski, Dr. Chai, and Dr. Luter of Boulder Oral Surgery.
 They will be able to evaluate your unique condition and determine the appropriate course of treatment to result in the most comfortable fit for your dentures.

 It is not uncommon for a patient with dentures to receive periodic adjustments from their dentist.
 However, when discomfort continues despite these adjustments, your dentist may refer you to an oral surgeon, who can surgically prepare the mouth for their dentures.
 After pre-prosthetic surgery, dentures may be worn securely and comfortably, allowing the patient to eat, speak, and smile with confidence again.